rrra/www/content/post/2021/august-minutes.md

 Hamfest talk-in will move to W0RRW (146.970), and periodic reminders will go on out W0ILO for those wanting to talk-in.
 Most volunteers will be needed between 8a-10am.
 A majority of activity should be done by noon.
-15 volunteers are needed for the marathon. anyone interested in helping should subscribe to marathon@lists.rrra.org
+15 volunteers are needed for the marathon.
+Anyone interested in helping should subscribe to marathon@lists.rrra.org

 #### AREDN Committee